 Upcoming training events:

-13 August 2019.
-The Sax Institute invites you to attend a one-day short course on “Introduction to Economic Evaluation in Health”, conducted by experienced health economists from the Sydney Health Economics Collaboration (comprising the NHMRC Clinical Trials Centre, University of Sydney, UNSW, The George Institute).
-The course will cover:...READ MORE
+26 May 2021 Join us for an “Introduction to Economic Evaluation in Health”, conducted by experienced health economists from the Sydney Health Economics Collaboration (comprising the NHMRC Clinical Trials Centre, University of Sydney, UNSW, The George Institute).
+The course will cover: An introduction to economic concepts and the health...READ MORE

-16 October 2019.
+Dates to be confirmed.
 This whole-day workshop, led by internationally renowned expert in public health evaluation Professor Adrian Bauman, will help participants understand how to select the most appropriate approach when seeking to evaluate programs and policies.
-The focus will be on large-scale public-sector programs and the new methods used...READ MORE
+The focus will be on large-scale public-sector programs and the new methods...READ MORE